Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 3 HP (Overload +2 HP)
 Damage: x2 (Physical)
-Special: If you pay the Overload cost and your Result is at least 5, you knock your target Prone.
+Effect: If you pay the Overload cost and your Result is at least 5, you knock your target Prone.
 Description: A strong melee attack.
 This can just be a particularly powerful uppercut or roundhouse kick, grasping a weapon with both hands while swinging recklessly, a crushing bite, and so on.

 #### Kinetic Dart